DigitalPublishingToolkit/TODManual/md/Manual.md

 The look of your book is controlled by the styles, you can get color values and typeface suggestions from the print designer.
 Make sure you embed the fonts you use by including them in the make file and in the lib folder.
 Here's more information about <a href="http://www.publishinglab.nl/blog/2015/07/01/epub-typography/">type in epubs</a>.

-If you want to change fonts and colors etc. within the epub you need to do this in the styles.epub.css
+If you want to change fonts and colors etc. within the epub you need to do this in the styles.epub.css.

 ### Step 4.5 Validating your ePub file